-Created for the Republic of Brexitopia exhibition in 2017, a monument to celebrate our future currency “the Brexit” which will replace the devalued pound.
+Created for the Republic of Brexitopia exhibition, a monument to celebrate our future currency “the Brexit” which will replace the devalued pound.
 The Bank of Brexitopia will double as a laundry service to make ends meet.
 No questions asked.
 Visitors were invited to mint their own Brexits coins.

 Ghost Tower- a kinetic and auditory installation for "I Dreamed I saw Saint Augustine" exhibition in Hackney.
-The installation evokes a dream-like state where I wander inside the medieval St Augustine's Tower from floor to floor, alone and in the dark, while its spaces and objects are transformed in melodramatic ways resonating with gothic references to every Hammer film I half remember evoked in lurid colours and preposterous transmutations.
+The installation evokes a dream-like state where one might wander inside the medieval St Augustine's Tower in the dark, alone, while spaces and objects transform themselves in melodramatic ways resonating with references to Hammer films fantasies evoked with lurid colours and preposterous transmutations.

 Tree of Knowledge

-"Tree of Knowledge" was conceived as a celebration of human intellectual achievement and as a repost to those traditions that seek to put limits on human knowledge.
-This is a site specific installation created for the restored Anglican chapel at the historic Nunhead Cemetery in South London.
+Conceived as a celebration of human intellectual achievement and as a repost to those traditions that seek to put limits on human knowledge.
+A site specific installation for the restored Anglican chapel at Nunhead Cemetery in South London.
 It is composed of hundreds of uniquely created tiles arranged in panels of 20.
 These panels can be hung in any arrangement.
 Seven branches of knowledge are represented on the panels- cosmology, biochemistry, palaeontology, archaeology, botany, neuroscience and immunology.
 The motifs for each panel were selected on the basis of extensive research into the subject area.
 For instance the panels on biochemistry feature structural representations of the 4 nucleotides that make up the DNA “alphabet” ; the palaeontology panels feature actual fossils representing many eras; and the archaeology panels feature prehistoric art from different places in the world.